pcda17/pcda17.github.io/week-01.md

 > **Tip:** If you’re midway through typing the name of a pre-existing file in the shell, you can press tab to complete the filename automatically.

-Let’s rename our new text file with the `mv` command, then view the contents of the current directory with `ls`.
+Rename our new text file with the `mv` command, then view the contents of the current directory with `ls`.

     mv test2.txt test3.txt
     ls